 Where bad leadership is prevalent the next thing that comes to the forefront is impunity, and institutional collapse.
-Individuals become more powerful than the institutions this does hatter to the society and breeds a lot of disenchantment within the youths in the nation leading to terrorism.
-Achebe has this possy on leadership "Nigeria remained what it is because of the crops of leaders it has."
+Individuals become more powerful than the institutions this does harm to the society and breeds a lot of disenchantment within the youths in the nation leading to terrorism.
+Achebe has this to say on leadership "Nigeria remained what it is because of the crops of leaders it has."
 Good leadership is condition sine qua non to good governance which in turn provide the citizens the required services.
 Anything short of that is leading to poor infrastructures, nepotism, corruption, and above all arms struggle like Book-Haram and others.

-&lt;sup>18 The Nation Vol. 07 no. 2439 Saturday 231d March 2013.p60.
+264 The Nation Vol. 07 no. 2439 Saturday 23rd March 2013.p60.

-Achebe C. in Olusegun Ariyo Estimated Billing in 'ikedcEgbeda Undertakings' and the Corruption within" www.urbanexpresslive.com/2018/04/estimated-8 v.
+265 Achebe C. in Olusegun Ariyo Estimated Billing in 'ikedcEgbeda Undertakings' and the Corruption within" www.urbanexpresslive.com/2018/04/estimated-billings-in-ikdc-egbeda-.html accessed 22/04/18.

+v.
 Monetary Benefit and Other Perquisites

 There is a link between poverty and recruitment of young men into the group.
-There are a different reason that mctivates members of the public to enlist into Boko haram terrorist group.
+There are a different reason that motivates members of the public to enlist into Boko haram terrorist group.
 It is not all that are motivated by the religious ideology of the group, some are in it because of the money they are paid, others because of the money stolen from banks after attack or booty they get from the raid on villages and markets, others are their because of the women they kidnapped from the affected communities like the chibok girls and those taken in Bama and Gwoza that are unaccounted for, some are strictly on revenge mission from what the security agents have done to their families or communities.
 In most cases there are directed payment to the members who recruited into the group.
-A classic example is AbubakarAbdulrashed who told journalist that he was paid \$500 USD to train in Afghanistan and promised another \$35,000 US Dollars upon returning for training as bomb specialist.
-Money is being used as bait to recruit a survide bombers, the bomber of the Nigeria Police Force Headquarter Abuja Mohammed Manga was paid four million Naira which he willed to his family before carrying out the attack and he successfully executed the resission.
+A classic example is Abubakar Abdulrashed who told journalist that he was paid \$500 USD to train in Afghanistan and promised another \$35,000 US Dollars upon returning for training as bomb specialist.
+He and promised another \$35,000 US Dollars upon returning for training as bomb specialist.
+He hadquarter Abuja Mohammed Manga was paid four million Naira which he willed to his family Headquarter Abuja Mohammed Manga was paid four million Naira which he willed to his family Headquarter Abuja Mohammed Manga was paid four million Naira which he willed to his family Headquarter Abuja Mohammed Manga was vi.)
+Failed Intelligence